 Bridging the Gap between Younger and Older Activists

 Generational gaps were a serious issue for the region.
-In Indonesia, for example, a gap existed between “celebrity” feminists—older, urban and more established NGO leaders—and the younger generation of organizers and feminists.
+In Indonesia, for example, a gap existed between “celebrity” feminists—older, urban and more established NGO leaders—and the younger emerging generation of organizers and feminists.
 This divide caused tension and fragmentation in the women’s movement.
-The voices of “celebrity” feminists were more dominant, leaving less space for young emerging activists to occupy.
-While older feminists had a wealth of experience and knowledge, the next generation of young feminists brought great potential and fresh perspectives.
-No one thought to invest time and resources to cultivate the younger generation’s political leadership capacity or to tap into their knowledge.+ Read More
+While older feminists had a wealth of experience and knowledge, they were not cultivating the younger generation’s political leadership capacity or tapping into their knowledge.+ Read More

-JASS wanted to address this deficit because successfully bridging this divide would prove strategically vital for women’s movements going forward.
-As part of our regional MBI, we decided to convene an intergenerational dialogue in tandem with a follow-up training workshop for young feminists from the initial MBI.
-Our goal was to break the idea that only seasoned feminists had knowledge to share, and that only their “knowledge” held legitimacy.
-Younger feminists did not simply want to take the floor; they were genuinely interested in building on the experiences of those who cleared the paths ahead of them.
+JASS believed that bridging this and other divides would prove strategically vital for women’s movements going forward.
+We decided to convene an intergenerational dialogue in tandem with a follow-up training workshop for young feminists from the initial MBI.
+Our goal was to break the idea that only seasoned feminists had knowledge to share, and that only their “knowledge” had legitimacy, and to forge more diverse and crosscutting feminist leadership.

-In June 2008, we convened the first 5-day regional MBI in Parapat, North Sumatra, which brought together 22 activists and organizers from eight Southeast Asian countries (Cambodia, Philippines, Myanmar, Thailand, Timor-Leste, Vietnam and Malaysia).
-The participants were identified through conversations with national women’s groups and regional networks, of which Nani and Dina were a part, including Asia South Pacific Association for Basic and Adult Education (ASPBAE).
-Younger and older participants were encouraged to explore the history of women’s movements in the region, map the current context, and uncover opportunities for connection across borders, ethnicities, religions, cultures and generations.
-These exercises kicked off a longer-term learning and action process to diversify, strengthen and build connections among women, strategies and organizations to advance a feminist, justice and development agenda over 3-5 years.+ Read More
+In 2008, we convened the first 5-day regional MBI in Parapat, North Sumatra, which brought together 22 activists and organizers from eight Southeast Asian countries (Cambodia, Indonesia, Philippines, Myanmar, Thailand, Timor-Leste, Vietnam, and Malaysia).
+The participants were identified through conversations with national women’s groups and regional networks.
+Younger and older participants explored the history of women’s movements in the region, mapped the current context, and discussed opportunities for connection across borders, ethnicities, religions, cultures and generations.
+These exercises kicked off a long-term learning and action process to diversify, strengthen, and build connections among women to advance a feminist, justice, and development agenda over 3-5 years.+ Read More

-The regional MBI resulted in a dynamic combination of new faces and perspectives on burning questions such as poverty, labor, sexuality, and trafficking.
-We used JASS’ signature power framework as an entry point to allow women to begin to understand how power operates in their lives.
-This framework offered a different lens for understanding and reading the world.
-Using an iceberg illustration, participants could see that visible power (e.g. the discriminatory laws that they had previously cited) were just the tip of a wider issue.
-Beneath visible power other dynamics operate — invisible power (cultural practices and values that dictate how we act) and hidden power (employed by traditional and church leaders, and corporations to influence norms and policies etc.).+ Read More
+The regional MBI resulted in a dynamic engagement of new faces and perspectives on burning issues such as poverty, labor, sexuality, and trafficking.
+We used JASS’ signature power framework to enable women to better understand how power operates in their lives and as a lens for “reading” the world.
+Using an iceberg illustration, participants could see that visible power (e.g. legislative and institutional power) was just the visible “tip” of the power dynamics that impacted their lives.
+Beneath the surface were the dynamics of hidden power (the influence of powerful actors such as churches, corporations, the elites), and invisible power (cultural practices and norms that shape how we think and act).+ Read More

-They also learned about alternative forms of power (power within, power with, power to), which can support them in transforming their perception of themselves as powerless subjects to visionaries and leaders of change.
-This exercise also uncovered common critical agendas they were facing and wanted to act on: sexuality and sexual rights, migration, violence against women, political education, and women’s rights within broader human rights agendas.
+Participants also learned about alternative forms of power (power within, power with, power to, and power for), which encouraged them to shift their perception of themselves as powerless, to see themselves as visionaries and leaders of change.
+This discussion also uncovered common challenges they were facing and wanted to act on: sexuality and sexual rights, migration, violence against women, and women’s rights within broader human rights agendas.

 JASS is my Home

-Creating a space of trust for diverse young women, in particular LBTI women, was pivotal.
-Through a more relaxed evening session, participants were able to open up, share personal stories, and to discuss sex and sexuality.
+Creating a space of trust for diverse young women, in particular, LBTQI women, was vital.
+Through a more relaxed evening session, participants were able to open up, share personal stories, and discuss sex and sexuality.
 How does a woman have sex with another woman?
 Is sexual orientation a choice or something we were born with?
 These were some of the traditionally “awkward” questions women felt comfortable exploring.
-The openness fostered within this safe space allowed other women to learn about some of the issues faced by LBTI women, while likewise affirming that being LBTI is normal.
-As Maria Mustika, an LBTI activist who participated in the process explained.
+The openness fostered within this safe space allowed other women to learn about the issues faced by LBTQI women, and affirmed that “being LBTQI was normal,” as Maria Mustika, an LBTQI activist who participated in the process, explained.

 I learned that I am not alone – I have so many sisters and suddenly all of their problems become mine and mine become theirs.
 Recently, an activist friend of ours was jailed because the government was trying to silence her.
 It became all our fight, and our voices together got her released. ~ Maria Mustika, Indonesia

-Holding regional processes was a challenge given the distinct nature of SEA countries and contexts, including the different stages that each of the countries’ women’s movements were in as a result of their diverse political histories and realities.
-For example, the women’s movement in the Philippines was more developed than in Cambodia where the legacy of the oppression during the Khmer Rouge was still fresh.
-Each country also had its own language, so going deep was difficult without additional resources including expensive simultaneous translation.
+- Connecting Across Cultures: Holding regional processes was a challenge given the distinct nature of SEA countries and contexts, from their diverse political histories to the resulting differences in each countries’ women’s movements.
+For example, the women’s movement in the Philippines was more developed than in Cambodia, where the legacy of oppression during the Khmer Rouge was still fresh.
+Contemporary Philippine women’s activism and movements date back to the struggle against the Ferdinand Marcos dictatorship in the 1980s, and as far back as the early 1900s.
+In Cambodia, while women’s NGOs began to be built in the 1990s, the discussions on women’s activism and feminism are only recently starting to take shape.
+Each country also had its own language, so going deep was difficult without expensive simultaneous translation.

-While young feminists appreciated what they had learned from the intergenerational dialogue, overall they felt that the voices of senior feminists had dominated discussions, while their voices went unheard.
-Many of the more experienced women left after giving their presentations, and seemed reticent to engage with the younger generations.
+- Overcoming the Dominance of Seasoned Feminist Activists: While young feminists appreciated what they had learned from the intergenerational dialogue, overall they felt that the voices of senior feminists had dominated discussions and seemed reticent to engage with the younger generations.
 As one participant expressed, “Wow, these ‘celebrities’ just come and go.
 They don’t want to listen to us.”
-Some of the methodologies we employed also had certain limitations.
-Developing a timeline of the women’s movement, for example, ensured more contribution from the seasoned activists and did not provide sufficient opportunities for young women to participate equally.

 Despite this setback, the dialogue was still considered successful on three fronts: